Zywave/booster/src/_areas/application-framework/about.md

 ---
 layout: documentation
 title: About Booster's Application Framework
-subtitle: A collection of API-driven custom elements
+subtitle: What is it and what does it do?
 ---
-## What is it and what does it do?

 The Application Framework (commonly referred to as the Zywave API Toolkit) is a collection of API-driven custom elements that help enforce consistency of:

 * data and how it is presented